Verifrax/VERIFRAX/product/status/OPERATIONAL_TRUTH.md

 ## Finality Declaration

-VERIFRAX v2.3.0 is frozen.
+VERIFRAX v2.4.0 is frozen.

 No retroactive changes will be made to:
 - Verification logic
 - Certificate format
 - Finality statements

-All verdicts and certificates issued by v2.3.0 survive:
+All verdicts and certificates issued by v2.4.0 survive:
 - Company failure
 - Infrastructure changes
 - Service discontinuation

 Verification artifacts remain independently verifiable regardless of VERIFRAX operational status.

+---

+## Profile Finality

+For v2.4.0, verification profiles are treated as **externally interpretable rule sets** whose semantic meaning is not guaranteed by VERIFRAX.

+The certificate guarantees execution *against a profile identifier*, not the correctness or completeness of the profile itself.

+VERIFRAX does not:
+- Guarantee profile semantics
+- Guarantee profile correctness
+- Guarantee profile completeness
+- Interpret profile meaning

+VERIFRAX does:
+- Execute verification against the specified profile identifier
+- Include the profile identifier in the certificate
+- Produce deterministic results for the same bundle and profile identifier

+Profile interpretation and meaning are external to VERIFRAX.